 I had planned my third marathon together with my sister.
 We were going international!

 On the 25th of September, I started my third marathon on a beautiful day in Nottingham, together with about 1.000 other marathonners.
-I will discuss the marathon itself in a dedicated ‘Good day’ post.
+I have discussed the marathon itself in a dedicated ‘Good day’ post.
+You can read all about my third marathon here!

 What I do want to discuss here, is how the rest of this marathon trip influenced my happiness!